The Weeknd And Bella Hadid Reunite As Selena Gomez Plots To Get More Serious

 In the days before the reunion, Hollywood Life published a picture of Selena Gomez looking a little tired and drained, and claimed that it was evidence that Selena was “distraught” about leaving her boyfriend near Bella.

-Gomez spent much of Paris Fashion Week with The Weeknd but had to leave paris shortly before his reunion with Bella Hadid.
+Gomez spent much of Paris Fashion Week with The Weeknd but had to leave Paris shortly before his reunion with Bella Hadid.

 The report adds that “[Selena] had to leave her boyfriend behind in another country, and shortly after she left he had a pretty awkward run-in with his ex, Bella Hadid, 20.
 Not cool!”